qq831799/developer-zone/docs/Create a Plugin.md

 :::

 ## Install the Plugin
-After packing Plugin Package, you can use Plugin online installer script to install and test your Plugin Package on local before upload to Allxon Plugin Center.
+After packing Plugin Package, you can use Plugin Installer Script to install and test your Plugin Package on local before upload to Allxon Plugin Center.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';